HugoBlox/hugo-blox-builder/starters/academic-cv/content/blog/get-started/index.md

 - **Privacy Pack** - Assists with GDPR
 - **Stand Out** - Bring your site to life with animation, parallax backgrounds, and scroll effects
 - **One-Click Deployment** - No servers.
 No databases.
 Only files.

+> [!WARNING]+ Version Requirements
+> The new Markdown alert syntax requires Hugo v0.132.0 or later.
+Make sure you're using a compatible version!

 ## Themes